 Rust-Oleum leads the way in producing coatings for hard-to-coat surfaces.
 Tile Transformations is their most popular tile paint.
 Unlike XIM Tile Doc, Tile Transformations produces a lightly textured stone-like surface.
 With a choice of fourteen colors in the pastel-gray-blue spectrum, Tile Transformations offers up more choices than XIM.
 This is a two-part kit that starts with a bonding coat and finishes with a top coat that is ready to use within 24 hours.
 If you are hesitant about painting... your tile, you may want to go with this type of complete two-step kit.

 Valspar Premium Enamel Spray Paint

 If you're looking for a greater range of choices than Tile Transformations can offer, you may want to consider Valspar's Premium Enamel Spray Paint.
 All forty-seven of these solid colors, in either flat, satin, or gloss, dry to the touch in about one hour.
 Valspar expressly notes that this paint can be used for ceramic tile, stone, and terracotta.Continue to 5 of 5 below.

 05 of 05

 Rust-Oleum Tub and Tile Refinishing Kit

-Rust-Oleum also has an epoxy acrylic tile paint product that isn't as widely advertised.
-It's less expensive than Tile Transformations but only comes in three colors: white, almond, and biscuit.
-As a two-part paint kit, you mix two substances together and then apply as one (as opposed to a two-step bonding agent + top coat mixture like Tile Transformations).
+In addition to XIM and Tile Transformations, Rust-Oleum also has a little-known product that works well for ceramic tile, an epoxy acrylic tile paint.
+It is less expensive than Tile Transformations but only comes in three colors: white, almond, and biscuit.
+As a two-part paint kit, two substances need to be mixed together and then applied as one, as opposed to a two-step bonding agent plus top coat mixture of Tile Transformations.